DiskMethod/react-hooks-basics/README.md

 # React Hooks Basics For Udemy Tutorial (React - The Complete Guide)

-My own solution for Assignment 6 found in ./src/components/Ingredients.js
+This project is a simple grocery/ingredients list manager that use Firebase for the backend and a plethora of react hooks like: useState, useEffect, useReducer, useCallback, useRef, useMemo, useContext.

-This project is a simple grocery/ingredients list manager that use Firebase for the backend and a plethora of react hooks like: useState, useEffect, useCallback, and useRef.
+I have also made my own custom hook useHttp that handles http requests using axios.

 This follow-along project comes from [https://www.udemy.com/course/react-the-complete-guide-incl-redux/](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) but with my code changes.
-The original project does not include axios, async/await, error handling, and a few other logic changes; along with this I also added comments to explain the hooks I used.
+The original project does not include axios, async/await, and a few other logic changes; along with this I also added comments to explain the hooks I used.

 ## Available Scripts